arokettu/bencode/docs/index.rst

 Objects
 -------

+.. note:: Parameter order is not guaranteed for options, use named parameters

 .. code-block:: php

     <?php

     use SandFox\Bencode\Bencode;
+    use SandFox\Bencode\Types\DictType;
+    use SandFox\Bencode\Types\ListType;

-    // traversable objects and stdClass become dictionaries
+    // ArrayObject and stdClass become dictionaries
     $encoded = Bencode::encode(new ArrayObject([1,2,3])); // "d1:0i1e1:1i2e1:2i3ee"
     $std = new stdClass();
     $std->a = '123';
     $std->b = 456;
     $encoded = Bencode::encode($std); // "d1:a3:1231:bi456ee"

-    // you can force traversable to become a list by wrapping it with ListType
+    // you can use any traversable as a list by wrapping it with ListType
-    // keys will be discarded in that case use SandFox\Bencode\Types\ListType;
+    // keys will be discarded in that case
     $encoded = Bencode::encode(new ListType(new ArrayObject([1,2,3]))); // "li1ei2ei3ee"

+    // you can use any traversable as a dictionary by wrapping it with DictType
+    // keys will be cast to string and must be unique
+    $encoded = Bencode::encode(new DictType(
+        (function () {
+            yield 'key1' => 'value1';
+            yield 'key2' => 'value2';
+        })()
+    )); // "d4:key16:value14:key26:value2e"

-    // other objects will be converted to string if possible or generate an error if not class ToString
+    // optionally you can convert Stringable objects to strings class ToString
     {
         public function __toString()